lynchnf/gurps-combat/README.md

 * Handle weapon ready and shield ready.
 * Handle critical results.
-* Add name to armor and change location to a list.
-* Add list of attacks done and list of defenses used to combatant.
-* Do we really need two-handed indicator on weapon?
 * Allow edit of combatants in the middle combatant.
-* Ranged weapons.
+* Handle Ranged weapons.
-* Allow targeted hit location.
+* Allow attack to target hit location.
-* Allow randomly chosen hit location.
+* Allow attack to randomly chosen hit location.
+* Handle health checks for unconsciousness and death.
 * Allow other actions:
     * Aim a Ranged Attack
     * All-Out Attack: +1 to hit for ranged attack